charmplusplus/charm/doc/faq/manual.rst

 -------------------------

-Run the interactive build script ``./build`` with no extra arguments If this fails, email charm@cs.illinois.edu with the problem.
+Run the interactive build script ``./build`` with no extra arguments If this fails, please open an issue on our `GitHub <https://github.com/UIUC-PPL/charm>`_ with the problem.
 Include the build line used (this is saved automatically in ``smart-build.log``)

 If you have a very unusual machine configuration, you will have to run